elastic/kibana/x-pack/legacy/plugins/ingest/docs/spec/asset_install-001.md

 - Saved Searches
 - Index Patterns

-* Might not be supported in inital release
+(*) Indicates somehting might not be supported in inital release

 ## API